10H-K/Diabetes_Data_Exploration/README.md

-    b)Rows with "N/A" smoking history are removed to prevent distortion of correlation results. c)Both gender and smoking history are label encoded before computing the correlation matrix. d)The heatmap shows the correlation matrix with smoking history included. e)Deletion of rows with "N/A" smoking history removes significant data, which could distort correlation analysis. f)Correlation matrices are more suitable for continuous numerical data, and manual calculations may be more appropriate for categorical variables.
+    b)Rows with "N/A" smoking history are removed to prevent distortion of correlation results. c)Both gender and smoking history are label encoded before computing the correlation matrix. d)The heatmap shows the correlation matrix with smoking history included. e)Deletion of rows with "N/A" smoking history removes significant data, which distorts correlation analysis.

 These visualizations serve to guide hypothesis testing and provide insights into potential relationships between variables in the diabetes dataset.